ricomoss/python-april-2014/class5/README.md

 Exercise 2
 -----------------

 Create a new module called to_battle.
 Create 3 files in the module - player.py, battle.py and utils.py.
-Place the ``Player()`` class from class 5 exercise 1 in the player.py file, the ``Battle()`` class in the battle.py file and the ``pretty_print()`` function in the utils.py file.
+Place the ``Player()`` class from class 5 Exercise 1 in the player.py file, the ``Battle()`` class from class 4 Advanced Exercise 1 in the battle.py file and the ``pretty_print()`` function from class 3 Advanced Exercise 1 in the utils.py file.
 Go through and use imports throughout.
 Write a script to verify functionality.

 Advanced Exercise 1
 -----------------